3 reasons why Text Analysis needs to be part of your marketing strategy

 While we have only really scratched the surface here in terms of how Text Analysis can help marketers, our main goal was to give you an overview of what is possible and to hopefully get those creative juices flowing!

-We have thousands of marketers using our Text Analysis API, News API and Google Sheets Add-on to improve their campaigns, monitor their competitors and boost brand awareness & reputation.
+We have thousands of marketers using our Text Analysis API and News API to improve their campaigns, monitor their competitors and boost brand awareness & reputation.
 They come to us with an idea and we show them how we can help them accomplish it.